Elmer and Janet Kaiser Chair and Consolidated Papers Professor of Controls Engineering

 Pioneer in high bandwidth, non-invasive, power semiconductor junction temperature estimation using device temperature sensitive properties,

-Pioneer in high efficiency coil design for MHz frequency wireless power transfer over sub-meter gaps with flux levels in the air gap that are inherently safe.
+Pioneer in high efficiency coil design for MHz frequency wireless power transfer over sub-meter gaps with magnetic flux and electric field levels in the air gap that are inherently safe,